julietdoringo/julietdoringo/README.md

 - 👋 Hi, I’m @julietdoringo
-- 👀 I’m interested in making designs in the best of my knowledge
+- 👀 I’m interested in
-- 🌱 I’m currently learning how to make aesthetic designs
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...